FOlberg/revingo/README.md

-# Orirgin of label name
+# Where does the label come from?
 Artificial name combo of "Review" &amp; "Bingo".
 Exact Name TBD

-# What is revingo
+# What is revingo?
 A fun project by two like minded guys.
 It's somewhat like a bullshit bingo inspired product review quiz app.

 # What will it look like?
-What can I do whith it?
+What can I do with it?
-dunno lel
+dunno yet

 # Why?!

 fun, u know.
-& cause we r nerds as u may are aswell.
-Sry, not sry ^^
+& cause we are nerds as u may are as well

 # Passive agressive ...
-out there in the world wyld web there will may always be someone that feels butthurt by the things you do ... do your own thing, mind your own business & live ur live :)
+out there .. in the world wyld web .. there (may) always be someone that feels butthurt by the things you do ... do your own thing, mind your own business & live your life :)

 "...
 Don't let your dreams be dreams
 Yesterday you said tomorrow